 In a great chapter, Kroll singles out a wonderful new fusion of the two which was the team of Bill Samuels and Sam Cecil (he returns to this story!) working to build Maker’s Mark which to me seems like it saved Bourbon.
 When Kroll visited in roughly 1967, Maker’s was only producing 20 barrels a day relative to other operations that were up to multiple hundreds of barrels a day.
 Many of today’s craft operations are starting at one barrel per day.

 Bill Samuels kicked off a new era of fine whiskey using a frame work I call guided traditional practices.
 The stylistic ideas of practical distiller Bill Samuels were proven scientifically and made to scale forward and up by lab guy Sam Cecil.
 Flavor returns as modus operandi, not price and volume.

 Around this very same time, wine was going through the same paradigm shift led by Grigch Hills and Stags Leap plus the others that won the Judgement of Paris.
 Wine did however move in the opposite direction.
 Samuels got himself a lab while in wine, the lab guys like Mike Grgich got practical and embraced flavorful risk in ways not seen in the commodity framework.
 Wine in America, many don’t realize, started as a commodity product because it initially was a salvage product.
-The first priority was table grapes, then raisins, and lastly wine, which was for a long time a skid row beverage.
+The priority was table grapes, then raisins, and lastly wine, which was for a long time a skid row beverage.
 Walt Whitman probably didn’t drink American fine wine and there are no tales tying wine to great generals like there are of Old Crow.